E-Transfer loans for people on disability

 • Have an active bank account

-How to compare payday loans for disability income
+How to compare payday loans while on disability income

 • Funding options offered.
-You can get your payday loan via e-Transfer, direct deposit or cash in-store, but not all lenders offer all these options.
+You can get your payday loan via e-Transfer, direct deposit or cash in-store.

 • Speed and availability.
-If you need an emergency loan, choose a payday lender that can give instant approval and e-Transfer funding within minutes after approval.
-If you’re applying outside of regular business hours and you need your disability payday loan fast, you may want to choose a lender that offers e-Transfer payday loans 24/7.
+If you need an emergency loan, choose a payday lender that gives instant approval and e-Transfer funding within minutes.
+If you’re applying outside of regular business hours and you need a payday loan fast, you may want to choose a lender that offers e-Transfer payday loans 24/7.

 • Reputation.
 Read reviews from people who have taken out a payday loan from the lender.
 Watch out for a pattern of complaints.

 • Accepts disability income.
-Check first that the lender accepts disability income, because not all lenders accept it.
+Check first if the lender accepts disability income, because not all lenders do.
 Some payday lenders may not accept government disability benefits but accept private disability income, while others may not accept any kind of disability income.

 Before you take out a payday loan using your disability benefits